Can Babies Eat Jello?

 Large Chunky Food

-Foods that can lead to choking hazards should be avoided too.
 Examples include round foods like popcorn, nuts, candies, whole grapes, hot dogs, and seeds.
-Such foods can get stuck in a baby’s throat, making them dangerous.
+Such foods pose a risk to infants because they can become lodged in the windpipe.

 Honey

-Honey is wonderful with many benefits, including being a natural antibiotic and cough reliever.
-However, it’s not recommended for babies below 12 months, whether cooked or uncooked.
-Honey contains clostridium botulinum which can result in life-threatening illnesses in babies.
+They Honey is wonderful with many benefits, including being a natural antibiotic and cough reliever.
+Which Honey contains clostridium botulinum which can result in life-threatening illnesses in babies.

 Healthy Foods To Give Your Baby